 #6.
 Keep the checkout clean!

-Easy rule to remember: do not shove promotions, other products, Adsense ads (or other ads) in my face when I’m on your checkout page.
+An easy rule to remember: do not shove promotions, other products, Adsense ads (or other ads) in my face when I’m on your checkout page.
 Checkout pages are supposed to be one of the last legs of the sales funnel where there ought to be nothing else.
 A single-focus on completing the checkout should be a part of the theme/design.

 Many websites, however, use the checkout to promote a related product – and the results are wildly successful.
 The keyword here is “related.”